-- 1. Set LV EG connections that are IES, or ESS, to have settings applicable to region "Australia C" per AS/NZS 4777.2, with exception of the upper IES reconnect frequency which is to be set 50.5Hz. - 2.
+- 1. Set LV EG connections that are IES, or ESS, to have settings applicable to region "Australia C" per AS/NZS 4777.2, with exception of the IES upper connection and reconnection frequency which are to be set at 50.5Hz. - 2.
 Comply with Energy Management requirements (Refer to Section 4.3.4). - 3.
-Comply with the requirements in this document as well as relevant national standards, industry codes, legislation and regulations, except where otherwise stated in this document.
+Comply with the requirements in this document as well as relevant national standards, industry codes, legislation and regulations, and any local planning and building requirements, except where otherwise stated in this document.
 Please refer to Section 3 for more information.

-- 4. Ensure that the LV EG connection is compatible with the characteristics of Horizon Power's supply as defined in Section 2 of the Horizon Power Technical Rules. - Ensure that any IES ≤ 200 kVA shall be tested by an authorised testing laboratory and certified as being compliant with IEC 62116 for active anti-islanding protection as per AS/NZS 4777.2 2020. - 6.
+- 4. Ensure that the LV EG connection is compatible with the characteristics of Horizon Power's supply as defined in Section 2 of the Horizon Power Technical Rules. - 5.
+Ensure that any IES ≤ 200 kVA shall be tested by an authorised testing laboratory and certified as being compliant with IEC 62116 for active anti-islanding protection as per AS/NZS 4777.2 2020. - 6.
 Not connect additional inverters, make modifications, upgrades or install additional LV EG units, including ESS, without submitting a new application to Horizon Power. - 7.
 Notify Horizon Power in writing if an existing LV EG connection is permanently disconnected.
 Notification shall be provided within two months following the disconnection. - 8.
 Comply with Horizon Power's Connection Agreement. - 9.
 Design, procure equipment, install and operate the LV EG connection in compliance with the requirements in this document as well as all other applicable Australian Standards and Regulations and the Horizon Power Technical Rules. - 10.
-Ensure all design and installation works for LV EG connections with renewable energy sources, including ESS, shall be undertaken by a Clean Energy Council (CEC) accredited person, with valid certification appropriate to installation type at the time of the connection application. - 11.
+Ensure all design and installation works for LV EG connections with renewable energy sources, including ESS, shall be undertaken by a Solar Accreditation Australia (SAA) accredited person, with valid certification appropriate to installation type at the time of the connection application. - 11.
 Update any settings in relation to a LV EG connection upon request from Horizon Power. - 12.
 Provide Horizon Power with full and unrestricted access to the LV EG connection, main switchboard, and any power supply, network connection, or secure gateway device (SGD) installed as part of the LV EG connection, to perform any up front and ongoing works, including but not limited to inspection, maintenance and replacement of the secure gateway device and audits for compliance purposes.
 Such access shall also extend to Horizon Power's authorised contractors to the extent that their authorisation permits.